-Michelle Collins is in her second season as the head women's basketball coach at Hamilton College.
-Collins guided Hamilton to an overall record of 12-11 and Madie Harlem '13 was selected to the NESCAC all-conference team last season.
-The Continentals finished 2012-13 ranked 17th in NCAA Division III in fewest turnovers per game and 22nd in scoring defense under Collins.
-Three student-athletes made the 2012-13 NESCAC Winter All-Academic Team.
+Michelle Collins is in her third season as the head women's basketball coach at Hamilton College.
+Collins guided the Continentals to a 2014 NESCAC Championship quarterfinal appearance and they set a team record for most 3-pointers made in a season.
+She has coached one NESCAC all-conference selection and her players have earned six NESCAC winter all-academic team honors in two seasons.
+The team finished 2012-13 ranked 17th in NCAA Division III in fewest turnovers per game and 22nd in scoring defense under Collins.

 Collins was responsible for the skill development of Siena's point guards.
 She had a hand in recruiting two all-conference players and one of the top 3-point shooters in Metro Atlantic Athletic Conference (MAAC) history.
 Collins assisted with scouting and game and practice planning and implementation.